-- 1 Operate the engine until it is warm. - 2 Stop the engine. - 3 Put a container with a capacity of approximately 30 litres (6.5 gallons) 32 US quarts beneath the sump.
-Remove the sump drain plug (A1) and its washer and drain the lubricating oil from the sump.
-Ensure that the washer is not damaged.
-Fit the drain plug and its washer and tighten the plug to 68 Nm (50 lbf ft) 6,9 kgf m. - 4 Turn the handle on top of the filler cap (B2) counter-clockwise to release the filler cap and dipstick assembly from the filler tube. - 5 Fill the sump to the "FULL" mark on the dipstick (B1) with new and clean lubricating oil of an approved grade, see "Lubricating oil specification" on page 34. - 6 Fit the dipstick and filler cap assembly and turn the handle on the cap clockwise to tighten the filler cap in the filler tube. - 7 Remove the container of used lubricating oil from beneath the engine.
+1 Operate the engine until it is warm.

+2 Stop the engine.

+3 Put a container with a capacity of approximately 30 litres (6.5 UK gallons) 32 US quarts beneath the sump.
+Remove the sump drain plug (A1) and its sealing washer and drain the lubricating oil from the sump.
+Discard the sealing washer.
+Fit the drain plug and a new sealing washer and tighten the plug to 68 Nm (50 lbf ft) 6,9 kgf m.

+4 Turn the handle on top of the filler cap (B2) counter-clockwise to release the filler cap and dipstick assembly from the filler tube.

+5 Fill the sump to the "FULL" mark on the dipstick (B1) with new and clean lubricating oil of an approved grade, see "Lubricating oil specification" on page 32.

+6 Fit the dipstick and filler cap assembly and turn the handle on the cap clockwise to tighten the filler cap in the filler tube.

+7 Remove the container of used lubricating oil from beneath the engine.